TnTech-ECE/CapstoneStarterRepo/Reports/Conceptual Design Template.md

 ## High-Level Solution

-This section outlines a comprehensive, high-level solution designed to efficienctly meet all specified requirements and constraints.
-The solution aims to maximize stakeholder goal attainment, conform to established constraints, minimize risks, and optimize resource utilization.
+This section presents a comprehensive, high-level solution aimed at efficiently fulfilling all specified requirements and constraints.
+The solution is designed to maximize stakeholder goal attainment, adhere to established constraints, minimize risks, and optimize resource utilization.
+Please elaborate on how your design accomplishes these objectives.

 ## Block Diagram